-AFSC’s Economic Activism Program has compiled a list of corporations complicit in Israeli military attacks on Gaza and profit from the Israeli occupation.
-This list includes companies that supply weapons and surveillance technology to Israel.
+- View this list of companies that profit from the blockade and the Israeli occupation.
+Compiled by AFSC's Economic Activism Program, the list includes companies that supply weapons and surveillance technology to Israel.
 Ensure your money is not contributing to human rights violations—and call on these companies to end their complicity in apartheid and war crimes.

 5. Make a gift.